Skip to main content

 OK

-Turn on unsolicited notifications
+Turn on all possible unsolicited notifications

 Turns on notifications when SIB31 is received.
 SIB31 is the first broadcast packet the modem receives when it's within satellite reception.